Burroughs Corporation: Merger with Sperry

 In September 1986, Burroughs Corporation merged with Sperry Corporation to form Unisys.
 For a time, the combined company retained the Burroughs processors as the A- and V-systems lines.
-However, as the market for large systems shifted from proprietary architectures to common servers, the company eventually dropped the V-Series line, although customers continued to use V-series systems As of 2010.
+As the market for large systems shifted from proprietary architectures to common servers, the company eventually dropped the V-Series line, although customers continued to use V-series systems As of 2010.
 As of 2017 Unisys continues to develop and market the A-Series, now known as ClearPath.

-Reemergence of the Burroughs name
+Burroughs Payment Systems

-In 2010, Unisys sold off its Payment Systems Division to Marlin Equity Partners, a California-based private investment firm, which incorporated it as Burroughs Payment Systems based in Plymouth, Michigan.
+In 2010, Unisys sold off its Payment Systems Division to Marlin Equity Partners, a California-based private investment firm, which incorporated it as Burroughs Payment Systems, Inc. (later just Burroughs, Inc.), based in Plymouth, Michigan.

 References in popular culture

 Burroughs B205 hardware has appeared as props in many Hollywood television and film productions from the late 1950s.
-For example, a B205 console was often shown in the television series Batman as the Bat Computer; also as the computer in Lost in Space.
+For example, a B205 console was often shown in the television series Batman as the Bat Computer; also as the flight computer in Lost in Space.
 B205 tape drives were often seen in series such as The Time Tunnel and Voyage to the Bottom of the Sea.

-Craig Ferguson, American talk show host, comedian and actor was a Burroughs apprentice in Cumbernauld, Scotland.
+Burroughs equipment was also featured in the movie The Angry Red Planet.